 - What activities and programs will be held in Beard Hall?
 The activities and programs held in Beard Hall depend on the desires of the residents and a chosen annual theme, which corresponds with the Colloquium topic.
 That said, some possibilities include: film viewings and discussions, regular teas and brunches, professor-led discussions, special Beard-based Flash Seminars, community-service activities, and so forth.

 - What is the committee looking for in a Non-May Fellows applicant?
 Applications will only be have available if there are spaces available in Beard Hall.
 Ideal candidates will have demonstrated past academic engagement and success.
 Moreover, their applications will showcase a clear desire for more substantial intellectual engagement in a residential setting.
 Since the central goal of Beard Hall is to host an intellectually vibrant and diverse residential community, the committee seeks to build a community that includes a variety of academic majors, intellectual interests, and extracurricular activities.
 Successful applications indicate an eligibility to live in Beard Hall, but does not guarantee placement in Beard Hall.

 If you have questions regarding the application process, please contact Bridget Lewis.

-Questions regarding the Beard lottery or room selection process should be directed to Residential Life
+Questions regarding the Beard Housing Lottery or room selection process should be directed to Residential Life